Hisense U7S Pro Review

 Brightness drop at an angle of 45 degrees: 72%

-Unfortunately, the U7S Pro does not offer the best viewing angles on the market.
-This is due to the VA panel used here, which, unlike IPS or ADS panels, is characterized by significantly greater image degradation when viewed from the side.
-Colors lose their saturation, and contrast clearly decreases.
-Interestingly, this feature applies not only to the panel itself but also to the external layer of the screen.
-The matte coating used here loses its "matte properties" at a large angle and begins to behave more like a glossy screen.
-Instead of diffusing light, it starts to reflect it more strongly, which can intensify discomfort while using it in a sunlit room.
-Therefore, to enjoy the best image quality and a lack of reflections, it is best to sit directly in front of the screen when using the U7S Pro.
+Unfortunately, the U7S Pro doesn't offer the best viewing angles on the market.
+That's due to the VA panel used here, which, unlike IPS or ADS panels, shows much greater image degradation when viewed from the side.
+Colors lose their saturation and contrast drops noticeably.
+Interestingly, this applies not only to the panel itself but also to the screen's outer layer.
+The matte coating used here, at a steep angle, loses its matte qualities and begins to behave more like a glossy screen.
+Instead of diffusing light, it starts reflecting it more strongly, which can increase discomfort when used in a sunlit room.
+Therefore, to enjoy the best picture quality and avoid reflections, it's best to sit directly in front of the U7S Pro whenever possible.

 HISENSE U7S PRO - Daytime performance